What is Shadow Work?

 The above list is just a glimpse at what shadow work can do.
 The list is not exhaustive.

 Therapy and self-development is a process of uncovering both your light and shadow.
 Holistic health and true self-esteem come when we can accept all dimensions of ourselves.
-Through cultivating the capacity for self-compassion, you can learn to integrate your own Shadow— including your natural propensity to sometimes be angry, self-preserving, needy, and burn with envy.
+Through cultivating the capacity for self-compassion, you can learn to integrate your own Shadow— including your natural propensity sometimes to be angry, self-preserving, needy, and burn with envy.

 Is Shadow Work Dangerous?

 By and large, the consensus amongst people who have been through shadow work and mental health professionals is that shadow work is a healthy integration process.
-Most of the notion of it being ‘dangerous’ comes from the stigma that is attached to the word ‘shadow.’
+Most of the notion of it being ‘dangerous’ comes from the stigma attached to the word ‘shadow.’

 However, it can be argued that when someone is not ready to face the dark side of their soul, they could be plunged too quickly into self-hate, identity confusion and existential depression.